 Do you recommend clients to take out fixed or variable rate mortgages?

-Most of our clients are taking out fixed rate products because the rates offered are so low and the rate is fixed for the whole term (not just the initial years).
-There is currently a difference of around 1-1.5% between a fixed rate and the corresponding variable rate.
-It is widely expected that the European Central Bank (ECB) rate will start to increase interest rates in the near future, and although the rise is likely to be gradual, it makes sense to opt for a fixed rate if you are intending to hold on to the property for a long period.
+Most of our clients want a fixed rate product because the rates offered are so low and the rate is fixed for the whole term (not just the initial years).
+It is widely expected that the European Central Bank (ECB) rate will start to increase interest rates at some point in the future, and although the rise is likely to be gradual, it makes sense to opt for a fixed rate if you are intending to hold on to the property for a long period.

 Do you always use Spanish banks?

 In the current market, normally, but not always.
-We always recommend the bank that offers the best mortgage conditions to the client, based on their profile, so this could mean a foreign based lender.
-Many foreign banks withdrew from the Spanish mortgage market during the financial crisis but as things improve in the property market here and in the economy in general, we may see them return.
+We always recommend the bank that offers the best mortgage conditions to the client, based on their profile, so this could mean a foreign based lender or a private bank.

 What are the potential pitfalls to look out for when taking out a mortgage?